Crafting Your Elopement Timeline

 There are many ways to elope.
 I’m here to help you dream bigger.

-The biggest thing you can do for yourself when planning your elopement is decide what is most important for you to do on your day.
+The biggest thing you can do to help yourself when planning your elopement is decide what is most important for you to do on your day.
 Is it going for a hike with epic views or would you rather go by Jeep?
 Is it trying a new adventure like canyoneering or a helicopter ride?
 Is it spending time with loved ones or do you want a separate adventure and time for just the two of ya?
 Is it having a delicious dinner or would you prefer to see the sunset?

 Asking yourself questions like these can help you narrow down what it is you want to do most and help you make that the priority.

 What Can You Do With Your Day?

 There are a lot of elements that can make up your elopement day.
 Here are a few to give you inspiration!

 - Say your vows privately apart from the ceremony

 - Go on an adventure you both love or try something new!